kerimoyle/libcellml-tutorials/tutorials/combine2020/tut2_createPotassiumChannelModel.rst

 .. container:: dothis

     **2.d** Retrieve the number of issues encountered using the :code:`issueCount` function in the validator, then retrieve the issue items from the validator using their index and the :code:`issue(index)` function.
+    Print their information to the terminal.
+    (Alternatively use the helper :code:`printIssues` or :code:`print_issues` function to do it for you).

 .. container:: toggle